Freightera in CLIMATE CHANGE – the New Economy

 In his article, Eric Beckwitt draws attention to the opportunity for Canada to bring leadership and technology to the urgent problem of emission reduction from global freight transport.
 He uses the example of Freightera’s North American Lower Emission Freight Marketplace, created in collaboration with SmartWay and Natural Resources Canada, to show how public-private cooperation can be effective at achieving immediate emissions reduction.

 The article also describes the state of the global greening of freight and uses examples of how businesses are getting involved.
-DHL Group committed to their mission of “Zero Emissions by 2050” and found itself going into the impressive extra-mile and successfully innovating in design and manufacturing of their own electric delivery vehicles.
+DHL Group committed to its mission of “Zero Emissions by 2050” and found itself going into the impressive extra mile and successfully innovating in the design and manufacturing of its own electric delivery vehicles.
 Meanwhile, Dasivedo Design in Vancouver, Canada, is looking for investors to fund their clean shipping innovation – a modern sales and rigging system for retrofitting existing old merchant ships, tankers, and bulk carriers and giving them wind power.

 “As a very influential and powerful group of nations, the G7 has the potential to make a key contribution,” said Patricia Espinosa, UNCCFC Executive Secretary, regarding the upcoming G7 Summit.

-Read the article here: Canada’s Opportunity to Lead the Global Greeening of Freight
+Read the article here: Canada’s Opportunity to Lead the Global Greening of Freight

 For the CCTNE E-Zine, click here: G7 2018 Edition